TamarSetton/KMeans_and_DBSCAN/README.md

 # KMeans_and_DBSCAN
-Custom KMeans and DBSCAN functions.
+Custom KMeans and DBSCAN classes.
 Feel free to try them out!